 - The poker gameplay is way faster.
 Expect to play as many as a hundred online poker hands an hour as opposed to twenty at best if the dealer at your live poker table is seasoned enough.

-- You can take advantage of online poker bonuses: most if not all poker websites offer a bonus to every new player on registration or deposit.
+- You can take advantage of online poker bonuses: most, if not all poker websites offer a bonus to every new player on registration or deposit.

-- With innovative game formats and the evolution of the mobile technology, playing poker on mobile devices is increasing in popularity and really fun if your mobile internet connection is stable.
+- With innovative game formats and the evolution of mobile technology, playing poker on mobile devices is increasing in popularity and really fun if your mobile internet connection is stable.

 - You can play several poker tables at the same time, thus increasing the number of hands you see per hour.
-Do not jump too fast to online poker multi-tabling as it is important to learn a few concepts and apply them to one table first.
+Do not jump too fast into online poker multi-tabling as it is important to learn a few concepts and apply them to one table first.

-This implies several factors to take into account when playing online poker:
+There are several factors to take into account when playing online poker:

 - More players are disinhibited behind their computer screen or play several poker tables at the same time.
 They will make plays you are less likely to see in a brick-and-mortar poker room.
 That is a double-edged sword.